dioday45/TheDataFreaks/index.md

 With those communities we observe that 25.96% of the votes are intra-cluster, in stark contrast to the expected value of 7.52%.
 This difference strongly indicates a trend toward engaging more in elections for individuals with whom there has been an interaction at some point.

 To make it more general, we compute the numbers of votes from each community to every other community and normalize these values by the corresponding expected numbers of votes based on community sizes.
 The matrix presented here highlights the significance of votes within the same community, as these values consistently exceed those of inter-community voting.
+For example, users in the "Military Aircraft" community are 8.82 times more likely to participate in the election of another community member compared to the random baseline.

 ![shades_of_blue](assets/img/shades_of_blue.png){: width="2000"}